nekrutnikolai/mysite/content/posts/lets-kill-this-mbp.md

 To stop the program press control c.

-You can monitor all sorts of statistics on the pool's home page, logging in with your wallet address as your username.
+You can monitor all sorts of statistics on the pool's home page, logging in with your wallet address.

 # Updating xmrig